abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

 <details>
  <summary>
-  What if I have NaN's as well as a value I want to use to set_under?
+  What if I have NaN values as well as a value I want to use to set_under?
  </summary>

 - This isn't shows in Lab 3 but is a very common issue when dealing with plots with both low values and NaN values.
 The functionality you want is the set_under() AND the set_bad() options.
 There are several good examples in the official [Matplotlib documentation](https://matplotlib.org/examples/pylab_examples/image_masked.html).